 The idea of an acoustic strum whilst visiting the past continues on “Let It Bleed” and “Dead Flowers”, while “Slipping Away” (sung by Keith, from Steel Wheels) is the album’s only recent cut.
 “Angie” is taken pretty straight, with canned strings supporting Mick’s lack of range.
 A trio of bluesy numbers closes the set: “Love In Vain” (complete with audio-verité false start), “Sweet Virginia” and the return of saxman Bobby Keys, and the album’s other new song, Willie Dixon’s “Little Baby”.

 Stripped provides a nice diversion for both the live album genre and the Stones live album category, portraying these aging geezers as masters of their craft, who knew the value and importance of shutting up and playing in an industry where music was becoming more processed and easier to manipulate.
 That said, it’s not the type of album that would rise above any of their other recent work.
-(And of course, other recent live recordings would find their way to CD singles around the world, causing much gnashing of teeth among collectors.)

 The Rolling Stones Stripped (1995)—3